-Full of delicious spices, organic flavours and the very freshest seafood, there's a meal to suit every palate on this tropical island.
-Whether you prefer the convenience of casual street food fare or the elegance of a fine dining restaurant, you’ll have a fantastic foodie experience in St Lucia.
+Delicious spices, organic flavours and the very freshest seafood.
+Here, there’s a meal to suit every palate, whether you prefer casual street food or a fine dining restaurant.

-As you’d expect from St Lucia's exotic Caribbean location, fresh, locally caught seafood is always available, including fish, lobster and shellfish.
+As you’d expect from St Lucia’s exotic Caribbean location, fresh seafood is always available, including lobster.

 - St Lucia Lambi